Skip to main content

 If those angles aren’t possible, make sure you’re at least perpendicular to the surface you’re trying to clean and spraying from side to side.

-DO: Ease into each wash.
+Ease into each wash.

 Every item that you spray with a power washer will clean in a different way.
 Even for the most experienced users, it’s important to start each washing session about 10 feet away from the object.